How to Check Engine Lubricant of Your Vehicle?

 When checking the engine lubricant, you should consider some important details.
 First, make sure the engine is cold.
 Then, make sure you wipe the engine lubricant dipstick with a clean cloth and check the correct level.
 An incorrect or incomplete check can put your engine at risk.

-Although the answer to how to check engine lubricant is quite simple, it can be very costly if it is not done regularly.
+In conclusion, although the answer to how to check engine lubricant is quite simple, it can be very costly if it is not done regularly.
 Regularly checking the engine lubricant level of your vehicle ensures the efficient operation of the engine and prevents possible malfunctions.
-Thus, you should not miss the checks of engine lubricant and you should perform this process at regular intervals.
+Thus, you should not neglect the engine lubricant controls and you should perform this process at regular intervals.